FAQ for Research & Graduate Education

 Due to COVID-19, I would like to stop conducting in-person interviews with research participants, and would like to conduct them by phone, email, video conferencing or online survey/software?
 Do I need to modify my IRB protocol?

 Yes, if you would like to conduct research remotely, via phone, email, video conferencing or online survey/software, these changes must be approved in advance by the IRB as an amendment to your original protocol.
 Each situation will be reviewed and approved as rapidly as possible.
-The IRB staff are available at 406-994-4706.
+The IRB staff is available at 406-994-4706.

 Do I need to do anything if I choose to continue in person interviews?